 Lemongrass is an herb that belongs to the grass family of Poaceae.
 This oil has a light and fresh lemony smell with earthy undertones.
-It is stimulating, relaxing, soothing, and balancing.
+It is stimulating, relaxing, soothing, refreshing, and balancing.

 The compounds that make up lemongrass essential oil are known to have anti-fungal, insecticidal, antiseptic, and anti-inflammatory properties.

 Lemongrass essential oil is a source of essential vitamins such as vitamin